-Fiscal Year 2012
+Fiscal Year 2013

-The Research Foundation's financial position as of the fiscal year ended June 30, 2012 shows a decrease in assets and liabilities with an overall decrease in net position.
-Assets decreased during the fiscal year ended June 30, 2012 by \$29.9 million, or 17%, as compared to the fiscal year ended June 30, 2011.
-This decrease was due mainly to the \$30.4 million decrease in cash and cash equivalents.
-The decrease in liabilities mainly resulted from the decrease in grant advances, which decreased \$4.2 million from the fiscal year ended June 30, 2011, due to a general decline in the amount of grants awarded.
+The Research Foundation's financial position as of the fiscal year ended June 30, 2013 shows a decrease in assets and liabilities with an overall decrease in net position.
+Assets decreased during the fiscal year ended June 30, 2013 by \$26.3 million, or 17%, as compared to the fiscal year ended June 30, 2012.
+This decrease was due mainly to the \$17.1 million decrease in cash and cash equivalents related to decreased grant and clinical revenue.
+The decrease in liabilities mainly resulted from the decrease in accounts payable, which decreased \$4.4 million from the fiscal year ended June 30, 2012.

-Net position decreased \$27.3 million, or 20%, compared to net position at June 30, 2011 due mainly to the \$29.1 million decrease in unrestricted net position.
+Net position decreased \$23.1 million, or 20%, compared to net position at June 30, 2013 due mainly to the \$17.7 million decrease in unrestricted net position.